Your complete guide to Queue Management System.

 What is Queue Management?

-Queue Management vs. Customer Journey Management
+The Importance of Queue Management in Customer Journey Management

 What is a Queue Management System?

-Types of a queue management system
+Functionalities of queue management systems

 Examples of software in a queue management system: